MongoDB⌁

 to continue.
 Report discrepancies here.

-Create an Atlas database⌁
+Create an Atlas database

-a) Open another tab at: https://www.mongodb.com/cloud/atlas/register
+a) Open a browser tab at: https://www.mongodb.com/cloud/atlas/register

 b) Enter your information, click Continue